BirdScanCommunity/birdscanR/cran-comments.md

 ## Changes since last version

-*   Removed dependency on the retiring maptools package
-*   Added functionality: Add sample classification and mtr calculation for crepuscularMorning, day, crepuscularNight, and night.
+*   Added functionality: Add the functions 'computeDensity()', 'getBatClassification()', and 'reclassToBats()'
-*   Made some bug fixes: Small bug fixes in the two plotting functions.
+*   Made a bug fix: Small bug fix in the 'computeMTR()' function related to variable scope.